theLongLab/TransCOVID/README.md

 See the list of contributors:

-A novel computational approach to reconstruct SARS-CoV-2 infection dynamics through the inference of unsampled sources of infection
+Reconstructing SARS-CoV-2 infection dynamics through the phylogenetic inference of unsampled sources of infection.
-**Deshan Perera, Ben Perks, Michael Potemkin, Paul Gordon, John Gill, Guido van Marle, Quan Long** medRxiv 2021.01.04.21249233; https://www.medrxiv.org/content/10.1101/2021.01.04.21249233v1 who participated in this project.
+**Deshan Perera, Ben Perks, Michael Potemkin, Paul Gordon, John Gill, Guido van Marle, Quan Long** PLoS ONE 16(12): e0261422.; https://doi.org/10.1371/journal.pone.0261422 who participated in this project.

 Didelot et al.: Developed and tested the TransPhylo program.